awkward-py/IOT/README.md

 ## how does the IOT affect our every day life?

+The Internet of Things (IoT) has a significant impact on our everyday lives, making things smarter, more connected, and convenient.
+In simple terms, IoT refers to the network of devices that can communicate with each other through the internet.
+These devices can include everyday objects like thermostats, light bulbs, cars, and even wearable gadgets like smartwatches.

+One way IoT affects our daily routines is through smart home devices.
+Imagine being able to control your home's temperature, lights, and security systems from your smartphone.
+With IoT, these devices can be interconnected and respond to your preferences, making your home more efficient and tailored to your needs.
+For example, smart thermostats can learn your heating and cooling habits to optimize energy usage and save you money.

 1. **Smart Homes:**
    The advent of IoT has transformed our living spaces into smart homes, where everyday devices are interconnected and accessible through our smartphones or other devices.
 With IoT-enabled smart home devices, we gain the ability to remotely control various aspects of our homes.
 For instance, smart thermostats allow us to adjust heating or cooling settings from anywhere, smart lights can be controlled with a simple tap on our smartphones, and security cameras provide real-time monitoring, contributing to both convenience and enhanced home security.